kmirzavaziri/grove/README.md

 8. Put data besides input and children when sending to fe in render?
 9. Add unknown value to enums (variants), instead of pointer for nil.
 10. Enforce import DAG.
+11. Maybe delete the XClickable, or at least add action directly to button as well.